Northern whiting

 The northern whiting (Sillago sihama), also known as the silver whiting and sand smelt, is a marine fish, the most widespread and abundant member of the smelt-whiting family Sillaginidae.
 The northern whiting was the first species of sillaginid scientifically described and is therefore the type species of both the family Sillaginidae and the genus Sillago.
-The species is distributed in the Indo-Pacific region from South Africa in the west to Japan and Indonesia in the east, also becoming an invasive species to the Mediterranean through the Suez Canal.
+The species is distributed in the Indo-Pacific region from South Africa in the west to Japan and Indonesia in the east.
 The northern whiting inhabits coastal areas to 60 m, but is most often found in shallow water around bays and estuaries, often entering freshwater.
 It is a carnivore, taking a variety of polychaetes and crustaceans.
 The species is of major economic importance throughout the Indo-Pacific.
 It is most frequently taken by seine nets and cast nets and marketed fresh.

 Taxonomy

-The northern whiting is one of 29 species in the genus Sillago, which is one of three genera in the smelt-whiting family Sillaginidae.
-The smelt-whitings are Perciformes in the suborder Percoidea.
+The northern whiting is one of over 30 species in the genus Sillago, which is one of five genera belonging to the smelt whiting family Sillaginidae, this family was previously considered to be part of the Percoidea, a suborder of the Perciformes.
+The 5th edition of Fishes of the World classifies the Sillaginidae in the order Spariformes.